Articles on: Gaming Consoles

 Aim (Right Stick)

-This hybrid setup lets you mix natural gestures, speech, and traditional hardware for both comfort and precision.
+This hybrid setup lets you mix gestures, speech, and traditional hardware for both comfort and precision.

 Ensure the LED is blinking (pairing mode).
 Remove any old pairings from Windows, then retry.